 Know we can never compromise our commitment to Jesus in any way.
 We are completely free from ceremonies, sacraments, and church forms and norms, but we are still wholly bound to God and each other (even to unbelievers) by obedience to His inward, Moral Law – the only New Covenant Law Jesus ever commanded, (Jn.
 13:34.)

 1 Cor.
 10:23-33 is our guideline to live in the world without succumbing to self-indulgence and idolatry.
-Here, we are invited to pagan, or Christianized pagan dinners like Christmas, over which unbelievers also pray to their gods.
+Here, we have instructions on how to act when we are invited to pagan, or Christianized pagan dinners like Christmas, over which unbelievers also pray to their gods.
 (Santa or Satan is the god of this Roman Catholic Christ-mass.)
 Here, we are not sitting at the Lord’s Supper; we know the dinner is pagan.
 We are not attending this table “to seek our own [or to self-indulge,] but the other’s well-being.”
 We attend this table because God has opened a door to these people to be His Light and Truth.

 So, Paul actually said in verse 23, [eating] everything is lawful for true believers, but not all things edify other people who are ignorant of the true freedom we have in Christ.
 “We must not seek our own [pleasure,] but the [spiritual] well-being of others.”
 This is why we may, after prayer and thanksgiving; “eat whatever is sold in the market without question; [we are not there to act religious, but to bring Jesus Himself to the table, because He is the Creator God of food and everything else.]”

 This person does not have knowledge of your freedom in Christ; do not let him stumble or make you stumble, by denying Jesus because you do not want to offend him.
-If you now eat what is sacrificed to demons, you will either confuse him, let him mock your faith, or fall into his trap to deny Jesus.
+If you now eat what is sacrificed to demons after the unbeliever has challenged you by telling you this, you will either confuse him, let him mock your faith, or fall into his trap to deny Jesus.